Chiropractor Dr. Alexander Jimenez summarizes some fascinating injury stories in the combat game…

-I was recently on a holiday in Koh Lanta in Thailand and throughout my holiday I visited a Muay Thai training gym for two reasons.
-Firstly, as I’ve had a fascination with the sport for some time having formerly handled some injuries in some fighters in Australia it was to have a private Muay Thai training session with a few of the boxers.
-I was that I could use as material.
-I clarified the purpose of my visit and approached the head coach and discover a few of the interesting injury stories they’d out and he was pleased for me to talk to a few fighters.
+I was recently on holiday in Koh Lanta in Thailand, and throughout my holiday, I visited a Muay Thai training gym for two reasons.
+Firstly, as I’ve been fascinated with the sport for some time, having formerly handled some injuries in some fighters in Australia, it was to have a private Muay Thai training session with a few of the boxers.
+I was that I could use it as material.
+I clarified the purpose of my visit and approached the head coach and discovered a few of the interesting injury stories they’d out, and he was pleased for me to talk to a few fighters.
 The following are just two case studies from this fact-finding mission.

-The pain had started only a few days to his recent trip to Thailand and had been present for about five days.
+The pain had started only a few days after his recent trip to Thailand and had been present for about five days.
 It had been focused around the medial epicondyle of the elbow.
-Any powerful gripping moves whilst flexing the elbow was shown to be debilitating.
-It had been affecting his coaching as some other work that was grappling was too painful and he was unable to perform any type gym movements such as chin ups and rowing motions.
-All pushing type movements were asymptomatic.
+Any powerful gripping moves whilst flexing the elbow were shown to be debilitating.
+It had been affecting his coaching as some other grappling work was too painful, and he could not perform any gym movements, such as chin-ups and rowing motions.
+All pushing-type movements were asymptomatic.

-He whined no preceding elbow pain and refused any trauma to the elbow such as a arm lock-type situation or a hyperextension type injury during training or fighting.
+He whined no preceding elbow pain and refused any trauma to the elbow, such as an arm lock-type situation or a hyperextension-type injury during training or fighting.

-He had been tender to palpate the source of the wrist flexor muscles which start on the elbow along, as well as any forceful wrist extension was uneasy.
-His elbow felt secure and using a stress test.
-Strong grip of the hands was painless until he was put to a position of wrist extension that is complete.
+He had been tender to palpate the source of the wrist flexor muscles, which start on the elbow along, and any forceful wrist extension was uneasy.
+His elbow felt secure, and using a stress test.
+The strong grip of the hands was painless until he was put in a position of wrist extension that was complete.

-With no history of injury and without any changes to his coaching regimen I quizzed him.
-We exercised that whilst in Thailand he traveled on a scooter — a pastime for thieves to tackle when.
-He’d spent plenty of time around the sightseeing on the bicycle when he came.
+I quizzed him with no history of injury and no changes to his coaching regimen.
+We exercised that whilst in Thailand, he traveled on a scooter — a pastime for thieves to tackle when.
+He’d spent plenty of time around sightseeing on the bicycle when he came.

-The type of scooter he used was a automatic without equipment shifting the accelerator is on the right side of the bars.
-The reasoning was because of the continuous wrist extension used to accelerate the scooter at a pronated position, the wrist flexor muscles were put in a position of stretch with constant tension due to the co-contraction of this wrist flexor/extensor group required to do this particular movement.
-Coupled with this was that the vibration that is constant on the bicycle caused by the movement of the scooter in addition to the frequent pot holes and undulating road typical of Thai roads.
+The type of scooter he used was an automatic without equipment shifting.
+The accelerator is on the right side of the bars.
+The reasoning was because of the continuous wrist extension used to accelerate the scooter at a pronated position; the wrist flexor muscles were put in a position of stretch with constant tension due to the co-contraction of this wrist flexor/extensor group required to do this particular movement.
+Coupled with this was the constant vibration on the bicycle caused by the movement of the scooter in addition to the frequent potholes and undulating road typical of Thai roads.
 The diagnosis was an inflammatory response in the wrist flexor origin.

 I made the following suggestions: